-In the 21st century, easy payments have become a critical and expected part of the digital customer experience, because today’s consumers are now accustomed to buying products and services quickly and easily online.
-The COVID-19 pandemic, which shut so many bricks-and-mortar stores and government offices, only served to strengthen digital commerce as a critical channel for B2G, B2C and B2B organizations.
+In the 21st century, easy payments have become a critical and expected part of the digital customer experience.
+Today’s consumers are accustomed to buying products and services quickly and easily online.
+The COVID-19 pandemic, which shut down many brick-and-mortar stores and government offices, only strengthened digital commerce as a critical channel for B2G, B2C, and B2B organizations.

 What Are Online Payment Gateways/Portals?

-You’ve already experienced a payment gateway, also known as a payment portal, if you have ever logged onto a site just to pay a bill – say, a credit card bill, a retailer shopping plate bill or a utility bill.
-The term “payment portal” and “payment gateway” are oftentimes used interchangeably, however payment gateway is more commonly used.
-Online payment gateways are simply the entry point on a website through which you are able to log in and access individual account-level information.
-You may use a payment gateway to pay your bill, check your balance, etc. Companies like AIS Network are able to integrate a payment gateway into a website.
+You’ve already experienced a payment gateway, also known as a payment portal if you have ever logged onto a site to pay a bill – say, a credit card bill, a retailer shopping plate bill, or a utility bill.
+“Payment Portal” and “Payment Gateway” are frequently used interchangeably.
+However, a payment gateway is more commonly used.
+Online payment gateways are simply the entry point on a website to log in and access individual account-level information.
+You may use a payment gateway to pay your bill, check your balance, etc. Companies like AIS Network can integrate a payment gateway into a website.
 In fact, for the public sector especially, we have done this many times.
-Our proprietary GovPal online payment gateway, which was exclusively designed to handle eGovernment payments, is currently in use at the Office of the Attorney General in Virginia.
-It is also used in an ecommerce capacity for the Virginia Department of Forestry’s first online seedlings store, which we designed and continue to protect and maintain.
+Our proprietary GovPal online payment gateway, exclusively designed to handle eGovernment payments, is currently used at the Office of the Attorney General in Virginia.
+It is also used in an e-commerce capacity for the Virginia Department of Forestry’s first online seedlings store, which we designed and continue to protect and maintain.

 What Is a Payment Processor?

-There’s yet another that handles the transaction itself, and that’s called the payment processor.
+There’s yet another that handles the transaction itself, called the payment processor.
 The processor acts as a facilitator of the transfer of funds between the acquiring or merchant bank and the issuing bank by handling the transaction data.
-The processor allows the acceptance of card payments and acts as the backend for the payment gateway.
-A payment processor is necessary for all card-based transactions regardless of whether or not the sale is happening online, in-person or through a mobile application.
+The processor accepts card payments and acts as the backend for the payment gateway.
+A payment processor is necessary for all card-based transactions, regardless of whether or not the sale is happening online, in-person, or through a mobile application.

 Why Is a Payment Gateway Beneficial?

-Today, consumers automatically anticipate that vendor or government websites will offer convenient payment options when it comes to paying for products, services, subscriptions, fees, dues, permits, utilities and even taxes.
-Whether you’re a government, a business or a nonprofit, being able to provide your constituents or customers with a secure and reliable payment experience – accepting common or desired forms of payment such as a credit or debit card — is essential to earning their trust and building a sustainable business for your organization.
+Today, consumers automatically anticipate that vendor or government websites will offer convenient payment options when paying for products, services, subscriptions, fees, dues, permits, utilities, and even taxes.
+Whether you’re a government, a business, or a nonprofit, being able to provide your constituents or customers with a secure and reliable payment experience – accepting common or desired forms of payment such as a credit or debit card — is essential to earning their trust and building a sustainable business for your organization.

 Drive revenue.
 By embracing digital commerce, an organization’s costs can be reduced through sales process automation and customer self-service.
 For B2B or B2G organizations, implementing a payment gateway may also help to reduce collection cycles and expenses.

 Improve customer satisfaction.
 Constituents and customers are all about convenience.
-Why not build their trust and make them happy by offering a really easy way to pay for what they need?
+Why not build their trust and make them happy by offering a straightforward way to pay for their needs?

 Innovate or transform the business.
-Do away with heavily paper tasks, back-office manual processes and spreadsheets.
+Do away with heavy paper tasks, back-office manual processes, and spreadsheets.
 Build a payment gateway into your website and connect it to a more efficient back office to launch your organization into the 21st Century.
 The payment gateway’s more robust reporting features will make you wonder why you didn’t do this years ago.

 For these reasons and more, secure payment gateways are becoming an increasingly popular option for governments and businesses.
 It is a fixed method to allow constituents and customers to input Personally Identifiable Information (PII) to complete a transaction.